Bradshaw's Guide to Victoria: Closure

-In 1940 the tramway summary timetables still reflected the separate pre-1920 suburban Tramway Trusts!
+In 1940 the tramway summary timetables still reflected the separate pre-1920 suburban Tramway Trusts.
 However, between 1940 and 1941, the publisher did take the trouble to redesign the tramway summary timetables.
-On the other hand, between 1941 and 1942, the railway country and metropolitan foldout maps disappeared.
-Presumably this was a cost-saving measure.
+On the other hand, between 1941 and 1942, the railway country and metropolitan foldout maps disappeared; this was presumably either a cost-saving measure, or a result of World War II and a subsequent desire not to provide Australia's enemies with maps.

 The non-railway and non-postal information that survived to this period was a very odd mixture: lists of Federal and State Members of Parliament, consuls in Victoria, gardening notes (presumably recycled each year), and Victorian game hunting laws.

 The final Bradshaw's Guide to Victoria was published in August 1942.
 There was a large print run of the last edition, and it was available from many newsagents for some years after it was published.
 In December 1941, the Victorian Railways had published their last public timetable, primarily because of staff shortages caused by World War II but also continuing into the post-war period.
 There was not another VR timetable until 1954.
 Therefore, the last edition of Bradshaw's, albeit out of date, was the only thing that the public had to refer to.
 Within nine months Victoria went from having two regular Railway public timetables to none.

 Despite its disreputable and off-putting appearance Bradshaw's Guide to Victoria is a valuable source of historical timetable information.
 The railway information was usually kept up-to-date, even when the rest of the information was not.
 However, for the best information, it is of course preferable to go the official Victorian Railways timetables, but Bradshaw's is still useful: firstly, its more frequent publication gave greater topicality; and secondly, it is more widely available in reference libraries than VR timetables.